“I felt truly satisfied with my improvements at the end of this course.” ~ Luiz, from Brazil

 Let’s begin by answering the question, “Where do you work?”
 This seems like a simple question, but there are many ways to answer it.
 You’ll also learn key vocabulary words regarding jobs and employment.

-Lesson 2: English for Interviews
+Lesson 2: Interview English

 Today you’re going to learn the most common questions asked in job interviews – and some tips for answering them in English.
 First, let’s learn some vocabulary for finding a job.